rishichandran1417/rishichandran1417/README.md

 ## 🚀 About Me

-I'm a motivated Industrial Engineering undergraduate focused on logistics and operations.
+I'm a motivated Industrial Engineering undergraduate focused on supply chain,logistics and operations.
 I combine engineering principles with data analytics to build interactive dashboards that drive decision-making.
 Skilled in translating complex datasets into clear, actionable insights using Power BI and Excel.

 ---